Friedrich Wilhelm Joseph Schelling: Move to Würzburg and personal conflicts

 After Jena, Schelling went to Bamberg for a time to study the Brunonian system of medicine (the theory of John Brown) with Adalbert Friedrich Marcus and Andreas Röschlaub.
 From September 1803 until April 1806 Schelling was professor at the new University of Würzburg.
 This period was marked by considerable flux in his views and by a final breach with Fichte and Hegel.

 In Würzburg, a conservative Catholic city, Schelling found many enemies among his colleagues and in the government.
 He moved then to Munich in 1806, where he found a position as a state official, first as associate of the Bavarian Academy of Sciences and Humanities and secretary of the Royal Academy of Fine Arts, afterwards as secretary of the Philosophische Klasse (philosophical section) of the Academy of Sciences.
-1806 was also the year Schelling published a book in which he criticized Fichte openly by name.
-In 1807 Schelling received the manuscript of Hegel's Phaenomenologie des Geistes (Phenomenology of the Spirit or Mind), which Hegel had sent to him, asking Schelling to write the foreword.
+1806 was also the year when Schelling published a book in which he criticized Fichte openly by name.
+In 1807, Schelling received the manuscript of Hegel's Phaenomenologie des Geistes (Phenomenology of the Spirit or Mind), which Hegel had sent to him, asking Schelling to write the foreword.
 Surprised to find critical remarks directed at his own philosophical theory, Schelling wrote back, asking Hegel to clarify whether he had intended to mock Schelling's followers who lacked a true understanding of his thought, or Schelling himself.
 Hegel never replied.
 In the same year, Schelling gave a speech about the relation between the visual arts and nature at the Academy of Fine Arts; Hegel wrote a severe criticism of it to one of his friends.
 After that, they criticized each other in lecture rooms and in books publicly until the end of their lives.

 Munich period

 Without resigning his official position in Munich, he lectured for a short time in Stuttgart (Stuttgarter Privatvorlesungen [Stuttgart private lectures], 1810), and seven years at the University of Erlangen (1820–1827).
-In 1809 Caroline died, just before he published Freiheitsschrift (Freedom Essay) the last book published during his life.
+In 1809 Caroline died, just before he published Freiheitsschrift (Freedom Essay; original title: Philosophical Inquiries into the Essence of Human Freedom), the last book published during his life.
 Three years later, Schelling married one of her closest friends, Pauline Gotter, in whom he found a faithful companion.

 During the long stay in Munich (1806–1841) Schelling's literary activity came gradually to a standstill.
 It is possible that it was the overpowering strength and influence of the Hegelian system that constrained Schelling, for it was only in 1834, after the death of Hegel, that, in a preface to a translation by Hubert Beckers of a work by Victor Cousin, he publicly expressed antagonism towards Hegelianism (and, by extension, his earlier thought).
 The antagonism certainly was not new; the 1822 Erlangen lectures on the history of philosophy expressed the same in a pointed fashion, and Schelling had already begun the treatment of mythology and religion which, in his view, constituted the true positive complements to the negative of logical or speculative philosophy.